django/channels/docs/deploying.rst

     # every new thread will create a sock file
     command=daphne -u /run/daphne/daphne%(process_num)d.sock --fd 0 --access-log - --proxy-headers mysite.asgi:application

-    # number of processes to startup, maybe the count of you cpus
+    # number of processes to startup, maybe the count of your cpus
     numprocs=4

     # parameter %(process_num) for process_name's value is required,